- Explore your own assumptions about working with families of children with special needs.

 - Remind yourself that your role is to support families’ hopes and dreams for their child.

 - Be patient.
-Caring for an infant or toddler with special needs may be challenging at times, and family members need time to navigate this experience at their own pace.
+Caring for an infant or toddler with a disability may be challenging at times, and family members need time to navigate this experience at their own pace.

-- Avoid making judgments for families and their infants or toddlers.
+- Avoid making judgments of families and their infants or toddlers.

 - Consider difficult times as opportunities to build trust between yourself and families.

-- Question your assumptions about working with families of children with special needs and urge other professionals you know to do the same.
+- Question your assumptions about working with families of children with disabilities or special needs and urge other professionals you know to do the same.

 - Talk with your trainer, supervisor, or coach when in doubt about any aspect of your work with families.